-Big bugs don’t always come from big features.
-More often, they creep in through the small stuff—a misaligned button, a broken form state, or a reusable widget that doesn’t behave the same way twice.
+Big bugs don’t always come from major features.
+More often, they start inside reusable UI components—a broken form state, inconsistent validation, or a button that behaves differently across browsers.

 How does component testing with Playwright differ from end-to-end testing?